degville/maas-docs/en/api.md

 Manage a physical zone.

-Any node is in a physical zone, or "zone" for short.
+Every node must belong to a physical zone, or "zone" for short.
 The meaning of a physical zone is up to you: it could identify e.g. a server rack, a network, or a data centre.
 Users can then allocate nodes from specific physical zones, to suit their redundancy or performance requirements.

 This functionality is only available to administrators.
 Other users can view physical zones, but not modify them.